maikforte/project-redhorse/README.md

 1. Navigate to the project folder
 1. Run `flask run`
 1. Open your browser to `http://localhost:5000/apidocs`

+## Documentation
+(Flasgger)[https://github.com/flasgger/flasgger] is the choice of OpenAPI specs extractor for Project RedHorse.

+OpenAPI yaml specs are defined in `<blueprint>/open-api/`.

+To access the documentation, open your browser and go to `http://localhost:5000/apidocs` after running the application.

 ## Pre-Commit
 The project uses [Pre-Commit](https://pre-commit.com/) package to configure the pre-commit hook.
 Right now, it is configured to run [Flake8](#linting) along with [Black Formatter](#file-formatter).